 1 container whipped strawberry frosting

-Line an 8 x 8-inch baking dish with parchment paper, set aside.
+Line an 8 x 8-inch baking dish with parchment paper, and set it aside.

-In a medium mixing bowl, add melted white chocolate and whipped strawberry frosting.
+To a medium mixing bowl, add the melted white chocolate and whipped strawberry frosting.
 Stir until completely combined.

-Add mixture to prepared pan and refrigerate for at least an hour before cutting.
+Add the mixture to the prepared pan, and refrigerate for at least an hour before cutting.